meilisearch/documentation/advanced_guides/concat.md

 #### Example

-A search on `news paper` searches with the following queries :
+A search on `news paper` searches with the following queries:
 - News paper
 - Newspaper